Skip to content

 How RLS Works

-Every authenticated request sets PostgreSQL session variables:
+Every authenticated request sets PostgreSQL session variables (UUIDs, not integers):

 sql